scds/data-driven-stories/part1.md

 2. Imagine the dataset is a human source.
 What questions would you ask of it during an interview?

-Once you've completed the exercise, continue to [part 2](part2) to reshape and visualize the data.
+Once you've completed the exercises, continue to [part 2](part2) to reshape and visualize the data.